safl/joe/joe/docs/source/resources/configs/index.rst

 ``.config``.
 In the core functionality of provided by cijoe, only the key ``transport`` has special meaning.

-Keys are otherwise granted meaning by their use of :ref:`sec-worklets`, :ref:`sec-testing`, and regular Python modules.
+Keys are otherwise granted meaning by their use of :ref:`sec-resources-worklets`, tests, and regular Python modules.

 .. _sec-resources-configs-example: